astfalckl/dcbats/linear_regression/README.md

 # Frequentist Coverage (Table 1)

-Please note that this takes a very long time.
-For minimal reproduction set
+Please note that this takes a very long time and was batch ran on a HPC.
+For minimal reproduction in `run_case_study_batch.sh` set
   - N_REPS=3
   - T_VAL=10000

-in run_case_study_batch.sh

 ## Batch run simulations